ChandraCXC/iris-docs/markdown/threads/plot/index.md

 full list of metadata information available for each data point will depend on the specific data sources.

-The metadata table may be sorted by clicking the header of the column by which you would like to sort - once for ascending order, twice for descending order, and three times to restore the default sorting - and rearranged by clicking and dragging columns left or right.
-A nested sort may be achieved by first selecting the column that will set the master sort, clicking and holding the Control key, and then selecting the column by which to sort the groups of the master sort.

 |   |
 |--:|
 |[[Back to top][top]]|